 To be honest I’m a bit skeptical when I see HTTP and SQL Server building blocks because we all know that those will be abused by the lazy people among us.
 Yes, those who like building Rube Goldberg routines and leave the company/division… I would recommend staying away from “do it all” type of connectors / Logic building blocks.
 The only cases I can imagine them being useful is when dealing with legacy application.
 It might not be worthy or even possible to alter an existing app and therefore using a SQL server block to gather data and follow-up logic might be helpful.

-A Logic App can make use of a reoccurring logic block or started manually (I couldn’t find a scheduler like Azure Automation has).
+A Logic App can make use of a reoccurring logic block or started manually.
 What’s great is that you will be able to see the execution details for every run within the portal, somewhat similar as with Azure Automation.
 This also includes all “Logic”/building block steps as well as the input and output data used in each step.

 Azure App Service announcement